 The module aims to provide students with knowledge of the foundations in research methods in sport sciences.
 Students will explore different data collection methods in sport sciences and how that information is presented and communicated appropriately.
 Research and academic study skills will be developed throughout the module.

-Students take both compulsory modules and then select a total of 60 credits (30 credits of which must be at level 5) from a list of optional modules offered by the School.
+Students take the one compulsory module and then must select a total of 60 credits from a list of optional modules that will be provided by the School.

-The module starts by considering the multi-dimensional nature of health to broaden student’s understanding of the many factors – individual or environmental - that could contribute to personal experience of health & what that means to different members of the population.
-Key aspects of Sport and Exercise promotion are considered, culminating in students completing a sport or exercise promotion event of their own as part of the assessment for the module.
+The module starts by considering the multi-dimensional nature of health to broaden student's understanding of the many factors – individual or environmental - that could contribute to personal experience of health & what that means to different members of the population.
+Key aspects of sport and exercise promotion are considered, culminating in students completing a sport or exercise promotion event of their own.
 Whilst there is an emphasis on theoretical issues in the module, students are encouraged to apply these principles to the various aspects of sport and exercise promotion practice.

 This module will enable students to interpret the pathophysiology of a range of sports injuries by mechanism of injury, anatomical region and tissue type.
 The module develops the students' ability to relate the mechanism of injury to the pathology of sports injuries.
 Students will also be required to understand the risk factors associated with sports injuries.